jlmouton/WP-SnapEngage/readme.txt

 You will need an account with SnapEngage.
 Go to http://www.snapengage.com/

-Once you are signed up, copy the API key from the "Get the code" page.
 You can then setup the configuration options for this plugin and start using SnapEngage Live Chat on your WordPress website.

 == Installation ==